Tanq16/blog_site/_posts/2022-09-08-newbified-effective-email-management.md

 Everything that doesn't qualify as the above must be either deleted or archived (a formal process defined soon).
 That would help achieve the concept of **Inbox Zero**, which is aimed at maintaining a clutter-free and well-organized email inbox.

-DO NOT treat your inbox like a dustbin that stores everything unnecessarily.
+>DO NOT treat your inbox like a dustbin that stores everything unnecessarily.
 Important things must be transferred and filed away in your cloud storage.
 Unimportant things such as newsletters and spam must be removed
+{: .prompt-warning }

 ## Achieving Inbox Zero